Hastaen/gatsby-contentful-blog/README.md

 # Contentful

 - Update your content model with a list field.
 You have decided that you want to list a couple of links at the bottom of every blog post.
-When doing this you will have to make changes in the blog-post template, the gatsby-node build step and the model in contentful.
+When doing this you will have to make changes in the blog-post template, the and the model in contentful.
 Start with the model and use the GraphQl playground in order to see what you can query.

 - The contentful plugin has the ability to cache content and assets.
 This means that you can still build your project without having a network connection.
 Perhaps not the latest content but perfect for the days when you are stuck in a train deep beneath the earth.
 Before the Battle Royal starts you can always get some work done.
 Look att the documentation and try it out for your self.
 [DOCS](https://www.gatsbyjs.org/packages/gatsby-source-contentful/)